dprog-philippe-docourt/django-qr-code/README.md

 )
 ```

-The tag `qr_from_text` generates an embedded `svg` or `img` tag within the HTML code produced by your template.
-You need to load this tag in your template with:
+You need to load the tags provided by this app in your template with:
 ```djangotemplate
 {% load qr_code %}
 ```

+The source code on [GitHub](https://github.com/dprog-philippe-docourt/django-qr-code) contains a simple demo app.
+Please check out the [templates folder](https://github.com/dprog-philippe-docourt/django-qr-code/tree/master/qr_code_demo/templates/qr_code_demo) for an example of template, and the [setting](https://github.com/dprog-philippe-docourt/django-qr-code/tree/master/demo_site/settings.py) and [urls](https://github.com/dprog-philippe-docourt/django-qr-code/tree/master/demo_site/urls.py) files for an example of configuration and integration.

+### qr_from_text
+The tag `qr_from_text` generates an embedded `svg` or `img` tag within the HTML code produced by your template.

 The following renders a tiny "hello world" QR code with a `svg` tag:
 ```djangotemplate